iainjreid/micro/README.md

 ## Description

+This is a unique approach to the standard utility library, leveraging modern meta-programming techniques now widely available in most JavaScript runtimes, Micro brings to the table a huge reduction in the bundle size for any project currently using Lodash, Ramda, or Underscore.

-A collection of individually packaged helpers, functional blocks, and generally useful knick-knacks that often get repeated between projects.
+As well as the above, this project plays host to a collection of individually packaged helpers, functional blocks, and generally useful knick-knacks that often get repeated between projects.

 ## License